neohugo/neohugo/docs/content/en/installation/linux.md

 ### Solus

 The [Solus] distribution of Linux includes Hugo in its package repository.
-To install the extended edition of Hugo:
+To install Hugo:

 ```sh
 sudo eopkg install hugo